pato/plankenau/blog_jekyll/_posts/2020-03-28-macos-survival-kit.md

 #### Retina Display Manager (free and OSS)

-Ridiciculously simple menu-bar app to change screen resolution.
+Ridiculously simple menu-bar app to change screen resolution.
 Plus has the added benefit of unlocking many more resolutions (including true native resolutions) than you can access via the preferences pane.